SnowyLemon/orion-target-scanner/README.md

 <br><br>
 PC/MacBook (select images to directly upload, only Web Access)
 <br>
-iOS/Android (scans images using camera, Web Access + option of App Access)
+iOS/Android (scans images using camera, Web Access + option for App on Homescreen)
 <br><br>
 Completely Free to Use to Anyone - Graded With ISSF 10.9 decimal scoring system
 -----------------------------------------------------------------------------